luisbazo/python_weather_mongodb/README.md

-                       -c the list of cities to get weather data -t the amount of data to be collected (times) -o how often data should be collected (offset)
+                       -c the list of cities to get weather data -t the amount of data to be collected (times) -o how often data should be collected (offset) -a API key to get data from OpenWeather http://openweathermap.org/appid

 2. calculateCityTemperatureAverage: Python script to calculate given city temperature average from data stored in mongoDB.